skylight-hq/skylight.digital/pages/brand/identity/logos.md

 ---
 layout: toolkit
 title: Logos
 description: Our logo is often the first thing you see.
-It’s a powerful tool for representing Skylight to potential customers, partners, and prospective employees.
+It’s a powerful tool for representing Skylight to our customers, partners, employees, and prospective hires.
 Here are some tips for using our logo correctly.
 tags:
 permalink: /brand/identity/logos/
 sidenav: brand_identity